 What happens during the first session?

-This article discusses what happens during your first consultation with a Quirky Kid Psychologists; what to expect and the steps the follow after your first visit.
+This article discusses what happens during your first consultation with a Quirky Kid Psychologist; what to expect and the steps that follow after your first visit.

 All initial sessions are parent only consultations and last for 50 minutes.
 This is a very important step towards clearly understanding your concerns and formulating a case plan for your child.
 Please bring a pen and paper as you may need to take some notes.